What Is Project Evaluation (and Why Should You Do It)?

 - Interviews.
 Have you ever walked into a museum or zoo and been accosted by a person carrying a clipboard who asks whether you will answer a few questions?
 If so, you’ve seen the interview process in action.
 Typically, interviews are used to gather marketing information (who is coming, why are they coming, what are they coming for, are they satisfied, etc.) – but interviews can also be used to assess knowledge, interest, and so forth.
 For example, a museum might interview visitors to find out what they already know about the Impressionists, what they might like to know, which Impressionists they prefer, and so forth.
 That sort of information can provide a baseline for later comparison.

 Whatever your project or your budget, there are tools available to evaluate your level of success.
-When you use those tools, you improve your ability to make your case for support, you gain critical information for refining your program, and you build a database of knowledge for developing new programs and projects for the future.
+When you use those tools, you improve your ability to make a case for support, write a compelling annual report, or sell donors on your capital campaign.
+You also gain critical information for refining your program, and you build a database of knowledge for developing new programs and projects for the future.